-Allows to freely set which I/Os are available as WDM devices, if these are stereo or multichannel devices (up to 8 channels), and if one or multiple of the currently active WDM devices should have the Speaker property.
-Digiface AVB provides a maximum of 64 channels under WDM, corresponding to 32 stereo or 8 multichannel devices.
+Allows to freely set which I/Os are available as WDM devices, whether these are stereo or multi-channel devices (up to 8 channels), and whether one or multiple of the currently active WDM devices should have the Speaker property.
+Digiface Dante provides a maximum of 52 stereo WDM devices, or 16 multichannel devices.
 More details are found in chapter 7.2.